What Happens if You Go Over Your Credit Limit?

 Most cards won’t let you exceed the limit unless you have opted in for a program that allows you to do so.
 You can spend more than your credit card limit if you’ve opted in, but there’s no way to know how much more you can spend over your limit.
 Credit card issuers consider several factors, such as your payment history, when approving over-the-limit transactions.

-All transactions above the credit limit are subject to over-limit fees.
-Credit card companies can only charge this fee with your consent.
-This means that if you opt-in and provide consent, you may be able to spend beyond your limit, but it will be subject to a fee.
-If you opt out, any transaction over your limit will be declined.
-Even after opting in, the credit card company may deny the transaction.
-Typically, this is hidden in your contact that you sign when applying for a credit card.
+All transactions above the credit limit are subject to over-limit fees, but credit card companies can only charge this fee with your consent.
+This means that if you opt-in and provide consent, you may be able to spend beyond your limit, but it may be subject to a fee.
+If you opt-out, any transaction over your limit will be declined.
+However, the credit card company may deny the transaction even after opting in.
+Typically, this is hidden in the contract that you sign when applying for a credit card.

-Now that you know what happens if you go over your credit limit, it is easier to understand why it is best to avoid this situation in the first place.
+Now that you know what happens if you go over your credit limit, it’s easier to understand why it is best to avoid this situation in the first place.
 Here are a few tips and strategies to help you avoid exceeding your credit limit:

 Monitor Your Spending